TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 The combination of Github and Drone (or any other CI) is quite powerful when it comes to assuring that your pull requests are not breaking any existing tests.

+For those who have never heard of Drone: [Drone](https://drone.io) is an open source CI Server that is easy to install and compatible with lots of different services.
+You can check out the [repo, it's on Github as well.](https://github.com/drone/drone)

 In this Blog post I will show you how to get from 0 to a github repository with tests for a rust library.